mrhadenough/devnotes/README.md

-# Dotfile repo
+# Dev Notes repo

-This repository helps you to quick build you own (python/react) project and it has bunch of common files you need to start with.
+Just some of my tips and tricks for development